-I know you all plan to be that rare exception that is still walking long distances in your 90’s and not taking any medication.
-Unfortunately, that does not happen to most of us.
+I know you all plan to be that rare exception that is still able to walk long distances in your 90’s and not taking any medication.
+If that happens, then good for you!
+You were blessed with some amazing genes.
+Unfortunately, that will likely not be the case for most people, even the most devout prepper.
 Most of us end up facing some type of serious limiting medical problems.
-Many of us are dependent on medications, have mobility problems or cognitive problems.
-Even if you are that rare exception, you don’t know what will happen tomorrow.
+Many are dependent on medications, have mobility problems or cognitive problems, even after living a healthy lifestyle for decades.
+You may be the rare exception but you don’t know what will happen tomorrow.

-- Over the counter medications – here is a list of 15 Over the Counter Medications Preppers need to Stock.
+- Over the counter medications – Here is a list of 15 Over the Counter Medications Preppers need to Stock.
 This is a list that everyone should have regardless of your age.

 The problems that older preppers face can be quite serious.
 For instance, what do you do with your parents who are in a nursing home and require 24-hour care?
+Homecare nursing is something to learn and prepare for.
 These are decisions that are best made ahead of time.
 You may even consider asking them what they would want you to do.